 AND… the rocket that leads to one of the most economic missions.

-PSLV is known for cost efficiency and reliability.
-It’s record for highest number of satellites per launch (104) was broken by SpaceX’s Falcon 9 in Transporter -1 mission when it launched 143 satellites in 2021.
+PSLV is known for its cost efficiency and reliability.
+Its record for the highest number of satellites per launch (104) was broken by SpaceX’s Falcon 9 in Transporter -1 mission when it launched 143 satellites in 2021.

-At 26 Million USD per launch, the vehicle provides one of the most affordable satellite launch capability in the world.
+At 26 Million USD per launch, the vehicle provides one of the most affordable satellite launch capabilities in the world.

 Launch footage of PSLV, carrying 104 satellites.
 Video Credits: DD News